kudawdev/nifi-monitoring-splunk/docs/en/installation.md

 It is fundamental to incorporate the configuration of an HTTP Event Collector (HEC).
 This allows event to be sent from NIFI instances to a Splunk implementation over the HTTP or HTTPS protocols.

-To configure, from the Splunk menu, select Settings > Data Inputs.
-In the Local Inputs listing, identify the HTTP Event Collector and add a new one.
+To configure, from the Splunk menu select Settings > Data Inputs.
+In the Local Inputs list, identify the HTTP Event Collector and add a new one.

 In the configuration process you must: